Bdabet/clamp_picking_pipeline/README.md

+Clamp Segmentation and Scene Analysis Pipeline

 This repository contains the complete pipeline for segmentation, pose estimation, and scene analysis of clamps in cluttered environments, developed as part of my project work.

-Clamp Segmentation and Scene Analysis Pipeline

-This repository contains the complete pipeline for segmentation, pose estimation, and scene analysis of clamps in cluttered environments, developed as part of my master's thesis.
 Key Features
 1. Segmentation of Clamps